This vignette describes how to use Qploidy

 type = c("Ratio_hist_overall", "BAF_hist_overall"),

-chr = 2:8,
+chr = 1:2,

-ploidy = c(4,4,5,4,4,4,4),
+ploidy = 4,

-add_expected_peaks = TRUE)
+add_expected_peaks = TRUE

 # BAF histograms (chromosome level resolution) and Z score

-p <- plot_qploidy_standardization(x = roses_data_standardized,
+p <- plot_qploidy_standardization(

 sample = sample,